dooreas/rodrigo.github.io/aboutme.md

   - [Nuclear Folly: A History of the Cuban Missile Crisis.
 Serhii Plokhii](https://www.huri.harvard.edu/news/nuclear-folly-serhii-plokhiis-latest-book-examines-cuban-missile-crisis) - If you are interested about nuclear warfare and nonproliferation why don't you start by learning about the Cuban missile crisis.
 Nevertheless, my favourite book is for sure *The Egyptian* by Mika Waltari.

-- 🎶 **Music** 🎶:
+- 🎶 **Music** 🎶:Which are my most heard bands/artists:

-  - MUSE
+  1. Muse
-  - Nothing but Thieves
+  2. Nothing but Thieves
-  - Billie Eilish
+  3. Billie Eilish
-  - I also love learning about new genres!
+  I also love learning about new genres!

 - ✈️ **Travel** ✈️: I know - who doesn't?
 - 🎬 **Favorite Movie** 🎬: *Gattaca*
 - 🎧 **Podcasts** 🎧: I enjoy listening to:

-  - [The LexfridmanP Podcast](https://lexfridman.com/podcast/) - AI, USA politics, world peace & entretainment
+  [**The LexfridmanP Podcast**](https://lexfridman.com/podcast/) - AI, USA politics, world peace & entretainment
-  - [Mas de Uno](https://www.ondacero.es/programas/mas-de-uno/) - spanish politics & other news
+  [**Mas de Uno**](https://www.ondacero.es/programas/mas-de-uno/) - spanish politics & other news

 - 🌍 **Languages** 🌍: I am bilingual in both english and spanish, and have a B2 in French!
-Je voudrais ameliorer mon francois dans un futur proche!

 ---